LucasRiestra/LudusCocktailsApp/README.md

 This will open the application in your default browser.
 If it doesn't open automatically, you can visit http://localhost:5173/ in your browser.

+## Unit Testing

+We have included unit tests using Jest to ensure code stability and reliability.
+You can run the tests with the command "npx jest".

 ## Live Demo

 Desktop Demo: Here's a demo of the app on desktop. https://www.loom.com/share/7f0c759824d74fb7b71935030820de27

 Responsive Demo: Additionally, check out this https://www.loom.com/share/03ff3095ec5a4629b25634508ea415c5

+## Deployment

+The Ludus Cocktails App has been successfully deployed on Netlify, providing a seamless and accessible way for users to experience the application online.

+## Live Deployment

-You can see the application in action here https://luduscocktailsparty.netlify.app/
+You can explore the live deployment of Ludus Cocktails App here https://luduscocktailsparty.netlify.app/

-## Unit Testing

-We have included unit tests using Jest to ensure code stability and reliability.
-You can run the tests with the command "npx jest".
+Feel free to enjoy the application in action and discover a variety of cocktails right at your fingertips!
+Netlify's robust hosting platform ensures a reliable and responsive user experience.

 ## Contributions